Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Multiscale entanglement renormalization ansatz and tree tensor networks Multiscale entanglement renormalization ansatz and tree tensor networks

 Figure~\ref{fig:MERAter} shows a ternary 1D MERA, and the causal cone for two neighboring sites of $\L_0$ is indicated by the shaded region.
 It comprises two neighboring (renormalized) sites in each of the lattices $\L_{\tau\geq 1}$.
 If we start with sites $\{i_0:=i,i_0+1\}\subset\L_0$ of the physical lattice, after $\tau$ renormalization steps, the causal cone contains only sites

 The cost functions to be optimized are expectation values

 of local extensive Hamiltonians, where the interaction term $\hh_i$ acts non-trivially on sites $\{i,i+1\}$ as specified in Eq.~\eqref{eq:hi-nn}.
-In analogy to Theorem~\ref{thrm:1dMERAbin} for the binary MERA, we find the following. \begin{theorem}[\propHead{Decay of energy gradients for ternary 1D MERA}] Consider 1D ternary MERAs $|\Psi\ket$ with bond dimension $\chi$ and $T$ layers on $3^{T'}$ sites with $T'\geq T+1$.
-With all disentanglers $\hU_{\tau,k}$ and unitaries $\hV_{\tau,k}$ for the isometries in Eq.~\eqref{eq:1dMERAter-isometry} sampled according to the uniform Haar measure, the average of the Riemannian gradient $\partial_{\hU_{\tau,k}} \sum_i \bra\Psi|\hh_i|\Psi\ket$ for the functional \eqref{eq:1dMERAter-cost} is zero, and at least a finite fraction of the unitaries in layer $\tau$ has a gradient variance that scales as
+In analogy to Theorem~\ref{thrm:1dMERAbin} for the binary MERA, we find the following.

+\begin{theorem}[\propHead{Decay of energy gradients for ternary 1D MERA}] Consider 1D ternary MERAs $|\Psi\ket$ with bond dimension $\chi$ and $T$ layers on $3^{T'}$ sites with $T'\geq T+1$.
+With all disentanglers $\hU_{\tau,k}$ and unitaries $\hV_{\tau,k}$ for the isometries in Eq.~\eqref{eq:1dMERAter-isometry} sampled according to the uniform Haar measure, the average of the Riemannian gradient $\partial_{\hU_{\tau,k}} \sum_i \bra\Psi|\hh_i|\Psi\ket$ for the cost function \eqref{eq:1dMERAter-cost} is zero, and at least a finite fraction of the unitaries in layer $\tau$ has a gradient variance that scales as

 controls small $\tau$ effects.
 The same applies for the $\hV_{\tau,k}$ gradients. \end{theorem} \Emph{Proof:} The proof parallels the one for binary 1D MERA.
 The most significant difference is that we now have left-moving, central, and right-moving layer-transition maps.
 Correspondingly, one works with a ternary representation of the lattice sites as reflected in Eq.~\eqref{eq:1dMERAter-cone}.
 In analogy to Eq.~\eqref{eq:1dMERAbin-Edoub-a}, the doubled layer-transition channel for spatial averages now has the form